The Aix-en-Provence

 • Unpack for a long-stay tour with 10 nights in the centre of Aix, just minutes from Festival venues

-• Delight in a diverse program of 7 performances, including fully-staged operas and solo recitals
+• Delight in a diverse program of 8 performances, including fully-staged operas and a solo recital

 • Discover historic venues, including the courtyard of the Archbishop’s Palace and the eighteenth-century Jeu de Paume Theatre, as well as the modern Grand Théâtre